-Coworking spaces typically offer FOUR things: flex desks, dedicated desks, private offices and meeting room rentals.
+Coworking spaces typically offer FOUR things: Flex desks, dedicated desks, private offices, and meeting room rentals.

-Flex Desks: flex desks are desks that are by-the-day desks that operate a lot like a coffee shop.
+Flex Desks: Flex desks are desks that are by-the-day desks that operate a lot like a coffee shop.
 If the desk is empty, it’s yours to sit at.

 Pros: you can continue your nomadic/mobile lifestyle and continue to have some days working from home, some from a coffee shop and some from your coworking space.
 Flex desks tend to be attached to the most flexible types of membership: month-to-month.
-I like the flex desk option because members can upgrade and downgrade their membership as needed so it’s just what it sounds like: ultra-flexible.
+I like the flex desk option because members can upgrade and downgrade their membership as needed so it’s just what it sounds like— ultra-flexible.

-Cons: private offices are among the most expensive membership choices in a coworking space.
+Cons: Private offices are among the most expensive membership choices in a coworking space.
 I recommend trying out a flex desk for a couple of months to see how it works before you upgrade.
-It is MUCH harder to make friends and engage with the community when you’re in your own office.
+It is MUCH harder to make friends and engage with the community when you start out in your own office.
 You will have to make a much more concerted effort to leave your office and talk to other members.
 Private office members who aren’t willing or able to attend social events or hang out in the kitchen to chat for an extra five minutes typically don’t have a great coworking experience.

 What you get with your Cohere membership

-- 5 Drop-in phone rooms to take calls in.
+• Five Drop-in phone rooms to take calls in.

-- Black & white printing.
+• Black & white printing.

-- Parking access with $25/year permit.
+• Parking access with $10/month parking permit.

-- Living room for casual couch-working or lunches.
+• Living room for casual couch-working or lunches.

-- Patio/deck for outdoor working, lunch or phone calls.
+• Patio/deck for outdoor working, lunch or phone calls.

 • External monitors and connection dongles so you don’t have to lug your screen along.